ehsong/ehsong.github.io/_pages/research.md

 **Peer-Reviewed Articles**

 Song, E. E. Understanding the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
-Revise and resubmit. *VOLUNTAS: International Journal of Voluntary and Nonprofit*.
+Revise and resubmit.

 Song, E. E. Long-Term Effects of Authoritarian Repression: Evidence from the Gwangju Massacre in South Korea, 1980.
-Revise and resubmit. *Journal of East Asian Studies.*
+Revise and resubmit.

 Song, E. E. How Outsourcing Social Services to NGOs Bolster Political Trust in China: Evidence from Shanghai.
-Revise and resubmit. *Chinese Political Science Review.*
+Revise and resubmit.

 Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
 Submitted.